WHAT IS SELF-CARE?

 So, what does self-care actually mean?

-Here is a definition of self-care we can work with as a starting place for understanding self-care.
+There are a lot of ways to conceptually approach self-care, and from the perspective of burnout prevention, here is a definition we can work with as a starting place for understanding what self-care is.

 Self-care means caring for yourself in your various life roles with compassionate action and mentality.